|Luxury Rating:||3.8 / 5|

 American Express Customer Service Ratings

-Other Notable Features: No foreign transaction fee (See rates and fees), up to $120 in Uber Cash per year, complimentary Uber Eats Pass, $120 dining credit, travel and emergency assistance, car rental insurance, baggage insurance, Hotel Collection benefits with $100 hotel credit, $100 activity credit on vacations over $3,000, personalized travel service, travel discounts, purchase protection, extended warranty, trip delay insurance, auto purchase discount, Shop Runner service, dining and entertainment discounts, presale event tickets, preferred seating at events
+Other Notable Features: No foreign transaction fee (See rates and fees), up to $120 annual dining credit, travel and emergency assistance, car rental insurance, baggage insurance, Hotel Collection benefits with up to $100 hotel credit, up to $100 activity credit on vacations over $3,000 (when booked with participating supplier through American Express travel), personalized travel service, travel discounts, purchase protection, extended warranty, trip delay insurance, auto purchase discount, Shop Runner service (enrollment required), dining and entertainment discounts, presale event tickets, preferred seating at events

 In a Nutshell: